-SR 14 Ton Container Flat S 39634
+SR 14 Ton Container Flat S 39613

 The first time flat wagons were mentioned in the 'Southern' area related to a batch for LBSCR in 1920.
-They were referred to as 'Machinery Wagons' although after the grouping the Southern Railway (SR) called them 'Cartrucks'.
-The first railway containers were introduced by SR around 1928/9 in various designs to carry, primarily, meat imports landed at SR's Southampton Docks to London's Smithfield Market.
+They were referred to as 'Machinery Wagons' although after the grouping in 1923 the Southern Railway (SR) called them 'Cartrucks'.
+The first railway containers were introduced by SR around 1928/9 in various designs to carry, primarily, meat imports from SR's docks at Southampton to Smithfield Market in London.

 It was found necessary in 1932 to build more wagons for this growing traffic and to a design coping specifically for the increasingly wide range of containers.
-39634 formed part of SR's order in Lot No.A681, on 24th October 1931, to design diagram 1383.
+39613 formed part of SR's order in Lot No.A681, on 24th October 1931, to design diagram 1383.
 A total of 75 wagons, numbered 39576 to 39650, were constructed at Ashford Carriage & Wagon Works between December 1932 and May 1933.

-39634 was originally outshopped, in early 1933, being 29 ft long overall and the 4 wheel chassis having an 18 ft 7 ins wheelbase.
+39613 was originally outshopped, in early 1933, being 29 ft long overall and the 4 wheel chassis having an 18 ft 7 ins wheelbase.
 No vacuum brakes were fitted originally and so was classified as a 'Conflat C'.
 Four years later, SR ordered that all would have automatic vacuum brakes installed, including eight brake blocks (2 per wheel), and they were thereafter reclassified as 'Conflat D'.